Salone del Mobile: History

-The Salone Internazionale del Mobile di Milano was launched in 1961, with the original focus being Italian furniture.
+The Salone Internazionale del Mobile di Milano (or simply Salone del Mobile) was launched in 1961, with the original focus being Italian furniture.
 The original sponsors were furniture manufacturers from the Federelegno-Arredo trade association.
 The trade show grew in size over the years, allowing many of the 13,000 companies which comprised the global furniture industry to showcase their wares in a single event.

+The current show occupies an area of nearly 230000 m2, and includes 2,500 companies, along with 700 young designers at the SaloneSatellite, a secondary exhibit which was founded in 1998 by Marva Griffin at the request of Cosmit managing director Manlio Armellini.
+This parallel exhibition features young and emerging designers, collaborations with universities and design schools, and aims "to enhance links between research, design and industry, focusing on designers under the age of 35."